 Brandt L. 1996.
 Emulsifiers in Baked Foods.
 Food Product Design pp 64-75.
 Euston SR. 2008.
 Emulsifiers in Dairy Products and Dairy Substitutes.
 In: Hasenhuettl GL, Hartel RW, editors.
 Food Emulsifiers and Their Applications.
 2 nd edition.
 New York: Springer. p 195-225.
 Hasenhuettl, GL.
 Hartel, RW.
 2008.
 Food Emulsifiers and Their Applications.
 Springer: New York, NY.
 2nd Ed.
 McSweeney SL.
 2008.
 Emulsifiers in Infant Nutritional Products.
 In: Hasenhuettl GL, Hartel RW, editors.
 Food Emulsifiers and Their Applications.
 2 nd edition.
 New York: Springer. p 233-61.
 McClements DJ.
 2016.
 Food Emulsions: Principles, Practices, and Techniques.
 CRC Press: Boca Raton, FL.
 3rd Ed.
 Orthoefer F. 2008.
 Applications of Emulsifiers in Baked Foods.
 In: Hasenhuettl GL, Hartel RW, editors.
 Food Emulsifiers and Their Applications.
 2 nd edition.
 New York: Springer. p 263-84.

-Marielle is a first-year Food Science graduate student at the University of Wisconsin – Madison and is working on research focused on dairy and lipid chemistry, functionality and application.
+Marielle completed her Master’s degree in 2019 in Food Science at the University of Wisconsin-Madison, where she studied lipid and dairy chemistry, functionality, and applications.
 She received her Bachelor’s degree in Food Science at Michigan State University.